-I currently work as a Full-Stack Python developer on a small team that maintains an application called SmartExam.
-SmartExam is an application that helps patients connect with their healthcare provider from the comfort of their own home via text-based interviews.
+I previously worked at Bright.md as a Full-Stack Python developer on a small team that built and maintained an application called SmartExam, which helps patients connect with their healthcare provider from the comfort of their own home via text-based interviews.

-For a few months I transitioned to the Client Team, which worked on the client side components of open source Puppet.
-While on this team I continued to work with the community, maintain core Puppet components, and help with with initiatives like Direct Puppet and the C++ port of HOCON.
+Later in my tenure at Puppet, I briefly worked on the Client Team, which worked on the client side components of open source Puppet.
+While on this team, I maintained core Puppet components and helped with initiatives like Direct Puppet and the C++ port of HOCON.

-Due to a reorg, I soon hopped teams yet again, and joined the Modules team at the end of 2016.
-I am still working working with the open source community, but this time on developing Puppet modules rather than Puppet itself.
-I help to develop and maintain the host of modules that Puppet has developed for users, and have helped in such efforts as documenting our modules with Puppet Strings compatible comments and doing i18n work to prepare modules to be localized into other languages.
+I also spent a while on the Modules Team, where I helped to develop and maintain the host of modules that Puppet has developed for users.
+During my time on the team, I was involved in several different efforts, including documenting our modules with Puppet Strings compatible comments and doing i18n work to prepare modules to be localized into other languages.

-In addition to working with community members to merge their pull requests and make contributions, I spent much of the summer working on a web app that would collect, analyze, and display data about how well we responded to pull requests.
+In addition to working with community members to merge their pull requests and make contributions to core open source libraries like Puppet, I spent much of the summer working on a web app to collect, analyze, and display data about how well we responded to community pull requests.
 The app also helped to highlight contributions that were being neglected so we’d know where to improve.
-In developing the dashboard I tried as much as possible to make it customizable, which led to another open source team using it to track their community contributions as well.
+The app was highly customizable, which allowed it to be adopted and used by other teams at the company.